 The detective was unable to say who sounded the signal.
-The train crew were overawed.
+The train crew was overawed.
 They would not even discuss the matter.

 With a watchman, unknown to the trainmen, on every train, the officials hoped now to solve the mystery in a very short time.

-The old engineer, McNally, who had found the rock in the cañon, had boasted in the lodge-room, in the round-house and out, that if ever he got the “ghost-sign,” he’d let her go.
-Of course he was off his guard this time.
-He had not expected the “spook-stop” in open day.
+The old engineer, McNally, who had found the rock in the cañon, had boasted in the lodge room, in the roundhouse, and out that if ever he got the “ghost sign,” he’d let her go.
+Of course, he was off his guard this time.
+He had not expected the “spook-stop” on open day.
 And right glad he was, too, that he stopped that day.

 At Crag View there was, at that time, a high wooden trestle stilted up on spliced spruce piles with the bark on.

 It used to creak and crack under the engine when it was new.
 McNally was nearing it now.
 It lay, however, just below a deep rock cut that had been made in a mountain crag and beyond a sharp curve.

 McNally leaned from his cab window and, when the lightning flashed, saw that the cut was clear of rock and released the brakes slightly to allow the long train to slip through the reverse curve at the bridge.
 Curves cramp a train, and a smooth runner likes to feel them glide smoothly.